 “Perhaps a small one.”
 He refilled my glass and sat back down.

 “When you can see no colours at all it’s hard to disguise it.
 Word got out.
 People latch onto weaknesses like that.
 Particularly…particularly children.”
 He bowed his head slightly.

 “You used to…”

-“You’ve got to understand,” he said almost violently, “that he was my step-father.
+“You’ve got to understand,” he said almost violently, “he was my step-father.
 I didn’t hate him.
 I just couldn’t understand what he was doing there, in our home, why my father wasn’t there.
 He tried to ingratiate himself with me in other ways, as I said.
 Give us something in common.”
 He wiped his hand across his face.

 “I can’t remember a great deal about him, to be honest.
 Blotted it out, I suppose.
 But I do remember the socks.”

 We were back with socks.
 I took a sip of my drink and waited.

 “Sally loved bright colours.
 Red and green in particular.
 She had several pairs, knee-length.
 The kind young girls wore then.
 All different colours.
 When it was his turn to get her dressed or take her out she…we, used to play tricks.
 Of course, he couldn’t tell, could he?
 If she said they were both green, he believed her.
 If he did manage to get two of the same colour on then it was quite easy to change them.
 I did it the first time.
 I’d heard about his colour blindness and wanted to see.
 He didn’t notice.
 She was entranced.
 Red and green – her two favourite colours, both at the same time.
 It wasn’t her fault, of course.
 Nobody blamed her.”

 From the hall, a clock chimed the half hour.
 It was a muffled, dusty sound: old-fashioned, as chiming clocks always are.
 There was a faint whir as the wheels disengaged.
 Silence descended once more.